weigert/ctom/README.md

 fully static strict typing for compile-time serialization

-stop iterating over parse-trees - statically emit from and parse into c++ variables, arrays ans structs directly
+stop iterating over parse-trees - statically emit from and parse into c++ variables, arrays and structs directly

 `Note: This is similar to a strict-typed, compile-time boost property tree.`